 Most bars serve typical four ounce or more martinis.
 Scale down the classic vodka or gin martini to two ounces for smaller portion.
 This serves as added bonus in keeping the cocktail chilled throughout the entire sip time and fewer calories in the glass.

-2 parts Gin or Vodka
+2 ounces Gin or Vodka

 Dry Vermouth